valentinsoare/AGameOfChanceWithStatistics/README.md

 <br>

-:white_check_mark: Set the numbers of games to be played and the loading effect with dots when setting the parameter.
+:white_check_mark: Set the numbers of games to be played and the loading effect with dots when setting the parameter;

 ```
   -------------------------------